 Here are 5 practical solutions to loneliness.

 - Do not give in to self-pity.
 Self-pity is a perfectly natural emotion but it cripples.
 At first self-pitying thoughts are comforting.
-It is a false comfort, creating more loneliness.
+It is a false comfort since you are holding anger inside, creating more loneliness.

 - Draw close to the Lord.
 Among the many ways to draw near to Jesus: Listen to praise music; read Scripture and think on it, asking God for wisdom in applying it to your life; pray; belong to a Christian fellowship.